 Let’s explore the characteristics of these two types of dividend payments.
 Normal stocks tend to pay dividends whereas REITs and income trusts tend to pay a distribution.
 You can see the usage of the different words from their communication and website.

 3) Dividends from US Corporations in RRSP/RRIF account.
 The dividend paid by US companies in a RRSP account are tax exempt from both Canadian and US governments as part of a tax treaty between the two countries.
-For the purpose of income taxes, we can consider them qualified.
-Please note that MLPs are not a US corporation, they are a Master Limited Partnership and the structure differs from a corporation and as such, other tax implications are to be considered (see point 6 in Unqualified Distributions).
+For the purpose of income taxes, we can consider them eligible.
+Please note that MLPs are not a US corporation, they are a Master Limited Partnership and the structure differs from a corporation and as such, other tax implications are to be considered (see point 6 in Ineligible Distributions).

 Related: Common Stock or Preferred Shares

 It’s important you look at what the company includes in their distribution.
 In some cases, you are receiving a return of capital which affects the ACB of your stock.
 This is why you often hear the rule that you should hold REITs in a registered account such as a TFSA or RRSP (Traditional or a Roth IRA for Americans) to avoid the burden of accounting for income tax purposes.
-REIT taxation should be understood before you add REITs in an non-registered account.
+REIT taxation should be understood before you add REITs in a non-registered account.

 4) Bonds.
 Bonds do not pay dividends.
 They pay interest and the payments are considered as such which falls under the marginal tax rate calculation for income.
 This can include bond ETF’s and bond mutual funds.

 5) Mutual Funds or ETFs.
 These products now have a mixture of dividend and distribution.
-In many cases, you cannot declare the entire amount as qualified dividends since it may have interest, return of capital, capital gains, or covered calls premiums.
+In many cases, you cannot declare the entire amount as eligible dividends since it may have interest, return of capital, capital gains, or covered calls premiums.
 Many dividend ETFs or monthly income fund such as BMO Monthly Income Funds will fit this category.